By Mark Creedon

 Three common mistakes business owners make at Christmas

-Australia is a wonderful place to be at Christmas time, sun, surf, sand and plenty of it.
+Australia is a wonderful place to be at Christmas time, with the sun, surf, sand, and plenty of it.

 It is also a pretty unique place from a business perspective.

-So I suppose business tends to fall in to one of two categories, either its is is in Christmas party and shut down or manic ramp up, super busy mode.
+So I suppose business tends to fall into one of two categories, either it is in Christmas party and shut down or manic ramp up, super busy mode.